Tan Lin: Works

 Lin's style as an artist comes from the principle of "ambient" literature.
 A commentary by Katherine Elaine Sanders described the style by saying, "Lin leads his audiences in exploring the temporary ephemera that fills our daily interactions: emails, Twitter feeds, Facebook messages, blogs, movies, magazines, and advertisements, indexes, photographs, and recipes."

-The first published work by Lin was Lotion Bullwhip Giraffe in 1996, a "meditation backwards," where he invented new poetry structures through the manipulation of the mechanics of language.
+The first published work by Lin was Lotion Bullwhip Giraffe in 1996, a "meditation backwards", where he invented new poetry structures through the manipulation of the mechanics of language.
 In 2003, Lin published his second work, Blipsoak01, where he again used inventive poetry structures, this time through the abstract visual placement of words.

+From January 10 to October 16, 2006, Lin maintained a blog, titled AMBIENT FICTION READING SYSTEM 01, of everything he read, the time it took him to read it, and the place where he read it.
+In the project's preface, Lin described it as "a stopwatch of various off-hand, inefficient, and fragmentary reading practices, really the dated, after-effects of reading."
+A first expanded edition of the project was published online by UbuWeb as BIB.
+(2007), and a second edition was published in 2011 as Bib., Rev. Ed.

 In ambience is a novel with a logo, Lin used a subtitle system consisting of citations in the format of Google search entries.
 Less than a year later, he published HEATH, which utilized the same subtitle system presented in ambience, but also focused on language and graphics from various online sources.
 In 2010, Lin published 7 Controlled Vocabularies and Obituary 2004: The Joy of Cooking, in which he continued his use of inventive poetry structures, this time in the style of "a field guide to the arts."
-Most recently, in 2011, he published Insomnia and the Aunt, in which he mourned the death of his aunt, who owned a motel.
+In 2011, he published Insomnia and the Aunt, in which he mourned the death of his aunt, who owned a motel.
+Lin's most recent published work, "The Fern Rose Bibliography" (2022), is an excerpt from his forthcoming novel, Our Feelings Were Made by Hand.

 HEATH

 In the project HEATH (Plagiarism/Outsource), Lin presented a collection of language and graphics compiled from a variety of online sources, ranging from advertisements to Facebook to scholarly articles.
-For Lin, the work touched on "who is more generally responsible for certain texts", rather "who physically authors a text."
+For Lin, the work touched on "who is more generally responsible for certain texts", rather than "who physically authors a text".
 He explored the idea of an ambient novel by highlighting how a book works and how a reader reacts to a printed object when the content itself is arguably meaningless.
 The content skips from subject to subject in a seemingly random way through plagiarisms, outsourced material, and meta-content.